-The best part: we’ll help you get a job offer as a mobile developer when you graduate.
+The best part: we’ll help you get a job offer as a front end developer when you graduate.
 Don’t know any code?
 Don’t worry.
 Our proven teachers and process will take you from zero to hero and mentor you into a professional junior-level programmer.

 Get prototypes off the ground quickly

 Build fast, production-quality apps

 Our missions is to help you launch a career in programming.
 We've partnered with financing companies and developed scholarships to make programming, engineering and computer science available to as many people as possible.

 We love explaining what makes us different and our friendly team members want to help you make the best choice possible for your career.
 Feel free to reach out digitally or talk to a human.

 Our intensive Front End courses run for 12 weeks.
 The schedule is set up like a typical five-day work week, with lecture in the morning and lab time in the afternoon.
 Friday is an open lab day where students can work with the instructor to catch up on projects or get a head start on the weekend’s homework.